EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ```

 ## Login
-This will log you in to one or more LAC API Servers - the alias allows multiple connections to be used at the same time (see use command)
+This will log you in to one or more CA Live API Creator (LAC) API Servers - the alias allows multiple connections to be used at the same time (see use command)

 ```
     lacadmin login -u admin -p myAdminPassword http://localhost:8080 [-a <alias>]